fence-io/website/content/articles/networking/linux-network-namespace/index.md

     link/ether b2:2d:19:e8:a0:28 brd ff:ff:ff:ff:ff:ff
 ```

-The output shows that both `hlink1`  and `clink1` devices are located within the root network namespace.
+The output shows that both `hlink1`  and `clink1` interfaces are located within the root network namespace and the state of each one is `DOWN`.

-To establish a connection between the root network namespace and the `app1` network namespace, we must retain one of the devices `hlink1` in the root namespace while relocating the other one (`clink1`) into the `app1` namespace (use the following command).
+To establish a connection between the root network namespace and the `app1` network namespace, we must retain one of the interfaces, `hlink1`, in the root namespace while relocating the other one, `clink1`, into the `app1` namespace (use the following command).

 ```
 root@ubuntu:~# ip link set clink1 netns app1
 ```

-Again, list the network devices in the root network namespace:
+Again, list the network interfaces in the root network namespace:

 ```
 root@ubuntu:~# ip link list